 Nerve Growth Factors (NGF)(8) are special types of proteins that boost positive brain and nerve-health-related activities.
-They are also known to play a critical protective role in the survival and development of different types of neurons.
-This helps to promote nerve growth improving the overall health of the mushroom user.
+They also play a critical protective role in the survival and development of different types of neurons.
+This helps promote nerve growth, improving the mushroom user's overall health.

-Research suggests that NGF is produced in the hippocampus of the brain and is essential for memory, learning, and neuroprotection following brain injury.
-The medicinal mushroom Hericium Erinaceus stimulates the hippocampus to produce this vital component in the human body.
+Research suggests that NGF is produced in the brain's hippocampus and is essential for memory, learning, and neuroprotection following brain injury.
+The medicinal mushroom Hericium Erinaceus stimulates the hippocampus to produce NGF.

-Brain-derived neurotrophic factors (BDNF)(9) are molecules that play an important role in the survival and growth of neurons.
+Brain-derived neurotrophic factors (BDNF)(9) are molecules that play an essential role in the survival and growth of neurons.
 It also tempers the neurotransmitters, the chemical messengers that carry signals from one part of the brain to another.
-Taking lion's mane generates these results which help boost the body's cognitive function.
+Taking Lion's mane boosts BDNF production, which helps boost the body's cognitive function.

-It is also a key molecule(10) involved in brain changes related to learning and memory.
-Changes in BDNF expression are associated with neurodegenerative and neuropsychiatric diseases.
-While Lion's mane mushrooms can act as an alternative medicine for these conditions, Lion's mane medicinal mushrooms are also known for bolstering the immune system and keeping the brain's ability to perform well from reducing.
+BDNF is also a key molecule(10) involved in brain changes related to learning and memory.
+In addition, changes in BDNF expression are associated with neurodegenerative and neuropsychiatric diseases.
+Therefore, the more BDNF Lion's mane helps your body generate, the lower your risk of these diseases.

 Lion's Mane And Neurogenesis: What The Research Says?

-When these compounds—which are very common in mushroom powder—were further investigated, isohericerinol A was found to increase the production of NGF significantly.
+When these compounds were further investigated, isohericerinol A increased the production of NGF significantly.
 This was followed by corallocin A and hericerin.
 Increased NGF production by these compounds promoted the outgrowth of neurons and the production of BDNF.

-The results of this study support those bioactive compounds of the mushroom aqueous extract show great potential for memory improvement and overall brain health.
+This study's results support that the bioactive compounds of Lion's mane mushroom aqueous extract show great potential for memory improvement and overall brain health.